History of Disney Channel: 2006–2014: Focus on original series and strong ratings

-The earlier success of The Cheetah Girls led to the creation of other music-themed original programming: 2006 saw the debut of the hit original movie High School Musical (on January 20) and the series Hannah Montana (on March 24), the latter of which launched the career of its star Miley Cyrus (who starred opposite her father, country singer Billy Ray Cyrus, in the series).
+The earlier success of The Cheetah Girls led to the creation of other music-themed original programming: In 2006, both the original movie High School Musical (on January 20) and the series Hannah Montana (on March 24) premiered, the latter of which launched the career of its star Miley Cyrus (who starred opposite her father, country singer Billy Ray Cyrus, in the series).
 On July 28 of that year, the channel saw the debut of its first multiple-series crossover, That's So Suite Life of Hannah Montana (which involved That's So Raven, The Suite Life of Zack & Cody and Hannah Montana).
-Anne Sweeney, president of Disney–ABC Television Group, ultimately helped to remake Disney Channel into "the major profit driver in the company" by the end of the decade as the channel made major inroads in increasing its overall viewership, while in turn using a strategy – which proved successful – to discover, nurture and aggressively cross-promote teen music stars whose style and image were carefully targeted to the pre-teen and teenage demographic (a strategy that has been de-emphasized in the 2010s).
-Around that time – as Disney Channel's intended target audience began ranging from preschoolers to young adolescents – the channel began to add viewers outside this target demographic, creating increased competition with Viacom-owned Nickelodeon.
+Anne Sweeney, president of Disney–ABC Television Group, ultimately helped to remake Disney Channel into "the major profit driver in the company" by the end of the decade as the channel made major inroads in increasing its overall viewership, while in turn using a strategy, which proved successful, to discover, nurture and aggressively cross-promote teen music stars whose style and image were carefully targeted to the pre-teen and teenage demographic (a strategy that has been de-emphasized in the 2010s).
+Around that time, as Disney Channel's intended target audience began ranging from preschoolers to young adolescents, the channel began to add viewers outside this target demographic, creating increased competition with Viacom-owned Nickelodeon.